LiskArchive/lips/proposals/lip-introduce-reward-sharing.md

                 if there does not exist an item in vote.voteSharingCoefficients with item.tokenID == elem.tokenID:

                     vote.voteSharingCoefficients.append({"tokenID": item.tokenID,
                                                          "coefficient": q96ToBytes(Q96(0))})
                     keep the vote.voteSharingCoefficients array ordered in lexicographic order of tokenID
-                    # this makes sure that the order is the same as in delegate substore
+                    # This makes sure that the order is the same as in delegate substore.

                 if elem.tokenID in rewards:
                     rewards[elem.tokenID]+= calculateVoteRewards(vote, elem.tokenID)